 Designed by Drs.
 Alyssa Rockenbach (North Carolina State University) and Matthew Mayhew (The Ohio State University) in partnership with the Interfaith Youth Core, VIEWS builds on the Campus Religious and Spiritual Climate Survey (CRSCS) and the Interfaith Diversity Experiences and Attitudes Longitudinal Survey (IDEALS) to provide colleges and universities with a snapshot of students’ perceptions, attitudes, and behaviors related to the campus climate for worldview diversity.
 VIEWS contains myriad items and scales from CRSCS and IDEALS that have been well tested to measure students’ interfaith experiences and outcomes in college.

 VIEWS can help you answer such questions as:

 - To what degree do students perceive your campus as welcoming for people of diverse religious and non-religious perspectives?

 - In what ways do students engage across worldview differences on your campus?
 Who is engaging in interfaith activities and who is not?

 - To what degree do students hold appreciative attitudes toward others of diverse worldview identities?
 How are those attitudes different for students of various beliefs or backgrounds?

 - In what ways are students ready and willing to engage with religiously diverse others?

-Limited space is available and campuses will be accepted into the administration on a first-come, first-serve basis.
-Administration will take place during the spring of 2018.
-Participating campuses receive support for survey administration preparation, a custom report for your institution, and individual guidance for understanding and using your results.
+Registration for Spring 2018 administration is now closed.
+Limited space will be available for the Spring 2020 administration of VIEWS and campuses will be accepted into the administration on a first-come, first-served basis.
+Participating campuses receive support for survey administration preparation, a custom report for their institution, and individual guidance for understanding and using survey results.

 Costs to participate: